Michael-Lyon/Michael-Lyon/README.md

-# 👋 Hi, I’m Michael Lyon
+# 👋 Hi, I’m Michael Asomugha Chinonso

 I am a **Python developer**, **blockchain enthusiast**, and **backend specialist** passionate about building scalable and impactful applications.
 My focus is on creating tools and platforms that solve real-world problems, especially in the context of emerging markets like Nigeria.